bramble-lang/bramble-lang/design.md

 information has been successfully computed and now it can be used by the compiler to compute addresses for fields for reading and writing.
 The third state is an Error state, which is used when certain invariants are violated: struct names are duplicated, a struct references another struct which does not exist, a struct is recursive; these errors all mean that the struct cannot have its size properly resolved.
-The Braid compiler makes this explicit having the `UnresolvedStructTable` and `ResolvedStructTable` types
+The Bramble compiler makes this explicit having the `UnresolvedStructTable` and `ResolvedStructTable` types

 The `Path` and `CanonicalPath` idea mentioned above is another instance of this philosophy: using types to enforce